Faulty pool fences are an urgent repair

 - fences (especially boundary timber paling fences) are in good repair and cannot be climbed.

-Specific requirements for rental providers that enter into an agreement after 29 March 2021
+Specific requirements for rental providers

-The new rental agreement will include prescribed safety activities for swimming pools and spas to clarify the responsibility of the renter and rental provider.
+Rental agreements entered into after 29 March 2021 must include prescribed safety activities for swimming pools and spas to clarify the responsibility of the renter and rental provider.

 The rental provider: